top of page

 1. Replace the Flashing

-Without enough insulation – or no insulation at all – warm air will flow up freely from inside the house.
+Without enough ventilation warm air will flow up freely from inside the house.
 When it touches the acrylic dome or pane of glass, condensation can result.
-Often in homes it is seen by way of single glazed windows in winter “crying”, or dropping water.
-In some cases, rain can also infiltrate poorly insulated spaces, destroying more insulation as it leaks through providing the opportunity for mould to grow.
+Often in homes it is seen by way of single glazed windows in winter “crying”, or dropping water providing the opportunity for mould to grow.
 Check out Auckland Skylights mechanical ventilation options for the home.

 3. Pitched Skylight In Low Pitch Roof